f1lmzyic/Synth-CW/REPORT.md

 ## Overview

-This project implements a real-time embedded music synthesizer on STM32.
-The system combines polyphonic sound generation, live parameter control, OLED feedback, and CAN communication between connected boards.
+This project implements a real-time music synthesizer on an STM32 platform.
+The system handles note input, audio generation, OLED updates, and CAN communication using a mix of interrupts and FreeRTOS tasks.

-Rather than using a single main loop, the synthesizer is split into RTOS tasks and hardware interrupts.
-This keeps audio generation separate from display, control, and communication logic.
+The design separates time-critical audio work from slower interface and communication tasks.
+This makes the system easier to analyse and helps keep the audio path responsive.

 ---
 ## Demo Video